-UMSGUS Financial Highlights FY09 thru FY17
+UMSGUS Financial Highlights FY10 to FY18

-The following financial highlights are provided as a resource in understanding prior years' changes in the core ratios.
+We have provided the following financial highlights as a resource in understanding prior years' changes in the core ratios

 Primary Reserve Ratio

 UMSGUS operates a benefit pool by assessing a benefit rate to the campuses based on projected costs for a given year and accumulating the actual costs in a benefit cost pool.
 Due to volatility in benefit costs, the rate assessed to the campuses and UMSGUS-Op may be higher or lower than actual experience.
 The resulting over or under recovery impacts UMSGUS' Primary Reserve Ratio.
 Benefit pool performance and how UMSGUS addressed the over or under recovery are as follows: